Welcome to Title IV-A

 Ensuring all students have access to a holistic well-rounded education is central to the shared work across programs in ESSA.
 Allowable uses of funds for the SSAE program under each of the three content areas may include, but are not limited to: direct services for students, professional development for teachers and administrators, salaries of personnel to carry out identified programs and services, and supplemental educational resources and equipment.

-Resources may be used to support activities in the following categories:
+Title IV-A may be used to support activities in the following categories:

 - Improving access to foreign language instruction, arts, and music education